daxter-army/example-only/webrtc.md

 ```

 ### Video Constraints
-* you can use
+* you can use, the following line to know all the supported constraints supported by your device's media components
 ```js
     const supported = navigator.mediaDevices.getSupported()
     console.log(supported)
 ```

-* to know all the supported constraints supported by your device's media components
+* common constraints
 ```js
     const constraints = {
         // width of video stream